infovista-opensource/vistamart-datasource/README.md

 ![Parameters example](https://github.com/infovista/vistamart-datasource/blob/master/src/images/parameters.png?raw=true)

+Note : Please note that Shared Criterias are also applied on topology objects (like Instance, Property...)

 ### Using variables in a dashboard

-Grafana variables are used to ease integration of topology objects and to reduce development work.
+Grafana variables are used to ease integration of topology objects, reduce development work and ease navigation.

 #### Configuration